atemate/case-change-machine-api/src/chg-package/README.md

-# Internals package for the Change Machine
+# Implementation package for the Change Machine

 ## Requirements